lsprangers/lsprangers.github.io/docs/transformer_and_llm/BERT.md

                 - We also wrap the dot product in a softmax, and only calculate this over the words inside of the passage, not our entire vocab
             - Same thing for end
     - *Output:* Objective is to find $i, j : j >= i$ meaning we just want to find the right indexes in the passage that answer the question

+## So Why Does BERT Work
+The results of transformer-based models clearly show that they deliver successful results.
+However, it is less clear why.

+The thought process goes - since BERT is small (relatively), and BERT has attention weights that can directly identify relationships, we can use it to analyze transformers and why they work.

+BERT representations are hierarchical rather than linear, and they include information about parts of speech, syntactic chunks, and roles.
+This mostly means that output vectors of BERT capture multiple levels of linguistic information, rather than just a flat out sequential context.
+- Each layer of BERT encodes different "types" of information, lower layers tend to capture more basic features, and higher layers capture more abstract, global, and semantic features like relationships
+- Therefore, as you "move up" the layers, the representations become more complex and hierarchical!
+    - Word $\rarr$ Phrases $\rarr$ Clauses $\rarr$ Sentences
+- Altogether it differes from linear models which just focus on immediate neighborhoods, long term averages, or linear interpretations "if you increased the $x_1$ parameter in a linear regression, the output's expected average in the long run increases by $w_1$"
+- Where does BERT struggle?
+    - On assumed information - it cannot store assumptions in weights and biases anywhere
+    - On inferences - "people walk into houses" and "houses are big" doesn't mean BERT would spit out "houses are bigger than people"
+- BERT brings contextual attention and "attends to" vectors and words inside of sentences, it's not magic, it's attentive!